BLE LTER's Information Management System

 The BLE IMS uses modular components and relies on external APIs and open source resources to minimize development burden and promote reusability.
 We welcome discussion and feedback on our system, and we love collaborating with other information managers on improving the state of IM in LTER.
+We also make sure to follow LTER guidelines and best practices for our website, our metadata, and document all our practices in a BLE Information Management Handbook.
 See what we're up to on GitHub, and take a peek into our information management system below.

 By relying on external APIs and sticking with static HTML, we can implement our website without having to maintain any servers.
 This means we don't incur the operating cost of a dynamic server (unlike WordPress or Drupal sites for example), and we aren't plagued by dynamic CMS security flaws.